yxjiang/yxjiang.github.io/_posts/2020-12-31-year-end-reading-lists.md

 It's a long journey and a non-stop learning process along the leadership career.
 Leadership is an art, but it doesn't mean there isn't any pattern.
 From mentor to senior leadership, there is a tremendous amount of new skills to learn in order to be capable of the role at each stage.
 Luckily, we have experienced leaders to share their experiences and enable us to take less detour during our journey.

 Leadership skills are not just for managers, they are also mandetory skills for senior individual contributos.
-This book provided great tactics and strategies by walking through the leadership skills needed along the career step-by-step, from mentor, to tech lead, to manager of a team, to manager of multiple teams, to manager of managers, and finally to the VP/CTO land.
+This book provides great tactics and strategies by walking through the leadership skills needed along the career step-by-step, from mentor, to tech lead, to manager of a team, to manager of multiple teams, to manager of managers, and finally to the VP/CTO land.

 # Big Debt Crises